cecid/hermes-docs/docs/source/web_service_communication.rst

    </SOAP-ENV:Body>
    </SOAP-ENV:Envelope>

-Each element in the ``messageIds`` represents the message identifier of an ebMS message received by Hermes 2.
+Each element in the ``messageIds`` represents the message identifier of an ebMS message received by Hermes.

 Note that a message is considered downloaded only when the message body has been downloaded by the ebMS receiver web service.
 If your application never calls the receiver web service to download the messages, the same set of message identifiers will always be retrieved.